outmoded/hapijs.com/lib/tutorials/getting-started.md

 Note that we URI encode the name parameter, this is to prevent content injection attacks.
 Remember, it's never a good idea to render user provided data without output encoding it first!

-The `method` parameter can be any valid HTTP method or an asterisk to allow any method.
+The `method` parameter can be any valid HTTP method, array of HTTP methods, or an asterisk to allow any method.
 The `path` parameter defines the path including parameters.
 It can contain optional parameters, numbered parameters, and even wildcards.
 For more details, see [the routing tutorial](/tutorials/routing).

 ## Using plugins